 Healthy date bars are energy bars made by combining dates, desiccated coconut and walnuts.
 Finally topped with chopped almond and pumpkin seeds.
-These bars are gluten-free and vegan.
+These bars are gluten-free and vegan and need no baking.

 A-Z Challenge concept